nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   `addassignment n/CS2100 a/Quiz 1 %/5 r/0.80` adds an assignment called `Quiz 1` that takes up `5`% of the
   grade with a result of `0.80` to the module named `CS2100`

+### 4.1 Contact Features

+#### 4.1.1 Add a contact: `addcontact`

+This feature adds a new contact into the contact list if it does not already exist.

+Format:
 --------------------------------------------------------------------------------------------------------------------

 ## FAQ